FAQ List

 Why do rates vary by jurisdiction?

-Rates vary due to each utility’s unique priorities, operating conditions and capital needs.
-Prince William Water is careful to ensure its rates are competitive with surrounding jurisdictions while making the investments necessary to provide clean safe drinking water to its customers and protect the environment.
+Prince William Water is careful to ensure its rates are competitive with surrounding jurisdictions while making the investments necessary to provide clean and safe drinking water to its customers and protecting the environment.
 Through these efforts, Prince William Water’s rates remain among the lowest in the region.

 Can rate adjustments be deferred?